Best Books for Babies Publishers

 It’s been a while since a book by the perennially popular Sandra Boynton has been on our list.
 She’s back this year with Jungle Night, published by Workman.
 It’s a funny catalog of sleeping animals and the snorts, whistles and wheezes they make.
 A downloadable read-aloud version, with music by Yo-Yo Ma, is a charming bonus.

-Child’s Play Books often illustrate familiar rhymes with engaging groups of diverse and adorable babies.
-This year’s titles, Wheels on the Bus and Sleeping Bunnies, follow this pattern and ensure that contemporary families have the opportunity to enjoy traditional songs.
+Child’s Play Books often illustrate familiar rhymes and songs.
+That’s the case again this year, as engaging groups of diverse and adorable babies share the fun of If You’re Happy and You Know It! and Pop a Little Pancake!
+These efforts ensure that contemporary families have the opportunity to enjoy traditional rhyming games and songs.

 Check out the complete list of this year’s Best Books for Babies or browse previous lists here.